ryouhama/Rye-Sandbox/README.md

 ## Install
 Rye is built in Rust.

-You can install it with the following command.
+You can install it with the following command:

 ```shell
 curl -sSf https://rye-up.com/get | bash